aurelberra/stopwords/revision_notes.md

 As mentioned in the [rationale](rationale.md), it is best to use the combining *tonos* and not the *oxia* accent.

-The [TLG Guide to Unicode Precomposed Forms](http://tlg.uci.edu/encoding/precomposed.pdf) sums up the problem thus:
+The [TLG Guide to Unicode Precomposed Forms](http://tlg.uci.edu/encoding/precomposed.pdf) succinctly sums up the problem:

 > * Unicode has codepoints for Greek vowels with acute accents.
 > * In all instances the codepoint given in the table of precomposed forms